blogmywiki/microbit-pi-data/README.md

 `        with open('/home/pi/data-logging/test.csv', 'a', newline='') as f_object:`

-Because the Python webserver is now running at root from startup, it's serving up the whole filestystem rather than just the folder where the HTML file and data are, so the graph can now be found on my set-up at http://ceefax:8888/home/pi/data-logging/
+Because the Python webserver is now running at root from startup, it's serving up the whole filesystem rather than just the folder where the HTML file and data are, so the graph can now be found on my set-up at http://ceefax:8888/home/pi/data-logging/

 Sometimes the web page appears but the data doesn't update becuase the micro:bit doesn't appear on /dev/ttyACM0, in which case I replug the USB and reboot the Pi.